NSCA CPT Study Guide

 Secondary Arrangement Methods

 This involves completing a set of two different exercises with intervening rest times.
 If you are training the same muscle group with two exercises coupled together, it is known as a compound set.
-If it uses two opposing muscle groups in succession, then it is called a superset.
+A superset is called if it uses two opposing muscle groups in succession.

 Training Load: Resistance and Repetitions

-The training LOAD is the amount of weight that is going to be used in a program and is possibly the most important part of the program in terms of design.
-The load and reps is determined by the training program and the desired goals from it.
+The training LOAD is the amount of weight that will be used in a program and is possibly the most important part of the program in terms of design.
+The training program and its desired goals determine the load and reps.

 Influential Factors